-- At June 30, 2021, the System's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by \$102.1 billion (reported as net position) as compared to the net position of \$81.2 billion at June 30, 2020, representing an increase of \$21.0 billion, or 25.9%. - Contributions from members increased by \$16.2 million or 2.0% from \$800.9 million in 2020 to \$817.1 million in 2021.
-Employer and nonemployer contributing entitv (Nonemployer) contributions decreased by \$243.3 million or 8.9% from \$2.7 billion in 2020 to \$2.5 billion in 2021.
-The overall increase in member contributions is primarily due to a higher average member payroll during the year, reduced somewhat by a decrease in the number of active members contributing to the System.
-The decrease in employer contributions is primarily due to a 9.8% decrease in the employer contribution rate coupled with the lower number of active members.
-Their full effect was lessened slightly by increased contributions on the higher average member payroll. - Pension benefits paid to retirees and beneficiaries for the years ended June 30, 2021, and 2020 were \$5.4 billion and \$5.2 billion, respectively, representing an increase of 4.7%.
+- At June 30, 2022, the System's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by \$87.1 billion (reported as net position) as compared to the net position of \$102.1 billion at June 30, 2021, representing a decrease of \$15.0 billion, or 14.7%. - Contributions from members increased by \$36.3 million or 4.4% from \$817.1 million in 2021 to \$853.4 million in 2022.
+Employer and nonemployer contributing entitv (Nonemployer) contributions increased by \$201.2 million or 8.1% from \$2.5 billion in 2021 to \$2.7 billion in 2022.
+The increase in member contributions is primarily due to an increase in the number of active members and higher average member payroll during the year.
+The increase in employer contributions is primarily due to an increase in the employer contribution rate coupled with an increase in the number of active members and higher average member payroll during the year. - Pension benefits paid to retirees and beneficiaries for the years ended June 30, 2022, and 2021 were \$5.7 billion and \$5.4 billion, respectively, representing an increase of 4.7%.
 This is due to an increase in the number of retirees and beneficiaries receiving benefit payments and postretirement benefit adjustments.